 - Erasmus mundus scholarships – covering participation costs, travel costs and subsistence costs.
 Find more information here.

-- EIT AVSA grants – 9000EUR to cover any of your expenses.
+- EIT AVSA grants – 13500EUR to cover any of your expenses (check with coordinator for availability in 2024).

 - ULiège grants – covering your travel and subsistence costs, but not the participation costs.